Sanid1707/Assigment2_PHP/README.md

-# Assigment2_PHP
+# Assigment2_PHP in server side development
-Repo for my PHP project
+Repo for my PHP project that will give me a 1st class grade